Gaochenyin/SensDR/README.md

 # SensDR
-Doubly robust omnibus sensitivity analysis of externally controlled trials with intercurrent events
+The repository is the official implementation of "Doubly robust omnibus sensitivity analysis of externally controlled trials with intercurrent events"

 ## File structure